 Natural Remedies for C-diff

-A number of natural options for treating C-diff are available.
+A number of natural options for how to treat C-diff are also viable.
 In some cases, the use of natural therapies along with an antibiotic is the best option.
 Several human studies have shown that taking probiotic supplements is helpful for both treatment and prevention of C-diff infection and diarrhea.
 Probiotic supplements contain healthy colon bacteria, such as Lactobacillus acidophilus, Bifidobacterium bifidum, other strains of Lactobacilli, and a yeast named Saccharomyces boulardii.

 - In one of the trials that was analyzed, patients with C-diff randomly received either a combination treatment of the antibiotic vancomycin and the probiotic Saccharomyces boulardii (1 g/day for 4 weeks) or vancomycin and placebo.
 Patients treated with the probiotic were significantly less likely to experience a recurrence of C-diff compared with those treated with vancomycin and placebo (16.7 percent vs. 50 percent recurrence rate, respectively).